null-a/webppl-nn/README.md

 However, if `param({name: 'p'})` is replaced with `modelParamL2(1)({name: 'p'})` for example, then they are *not* equivalent.
-The reason is that each call to `modelParamL2()` adds a random choice to the model.
-In the common setting of optimizing the ELBO for example, each such random choice has the effect of extending the optimization objective with a weight decay term for its parameter. i.e. Additional calls to `modelParamL2()` (for a particular parameter) incur additional weight decay penalties.
+The reason is that each call to the function returned by `modelParamL2(1)` (for example) adds a random choice to the model.
+In the common setting of optimizing the ELBO for example, each such random choice has the effect of extending the optimization objective with a weight decay term for its parameter. i.e. Additional calls to `modelParamL2(1)` (for a particular parameter) incur additional weight decay penalties.

 ## Examples